 The good news is that phobias are treatable at any age.
 So if you’re afraid of the dark and it’s causing you significant distress or problems sleeping, it’s a good idea to seek professional help.

 Depending on your access to healthcare, you may be able to ask your doctor for a referral to a therapist.
 In severe cases they may prescribe medication to help you with your anxiety.
 But they are more likely to recommend either therapy or self-help.

 Cognitive Behavioral Therapy (CBT) is the most common approach for treating anxiety disorders like phobias.
 It’s known to be an effective way of treating them, and can have a positive result in just a few sessions.

 The therapist may help you to uncover the root of the phobia, and help you identify the thought process you go through, and then restructure that process.

 They might decide to help you with a technique called systematic desensitization.
 That means gradually spending time in situations which spark the fear, but in small, safe and controlled steps.
 That way you slowly but surely learn to overcome the anxiety, only taking the next step when you feel comfortable.

-Nyctophobia a major cause for adult insomnia?
+Is nyctophobia a cause of adult insomnia?